Automattic/AnalyticsSDK-iOS/CONTRIBUTING.rst

 The iOS tracker SDK is distributed as a `.framework` file.
 How to build this file:

-* Open this repository's toplevel `xcworkspace` file in XCode.
+* Open this repository's toplevel `xcodeproj` file in Xcode.
 * Click the scheme indicator, directly right of the "stop" button in the upper left corner
 * Select the `ParselyTracker` scheme and the "Generic iOS Device" target
 * Click the play button to build the framework
-* Click the XCode menu, then Preferences, then Locations
+* Click the Xcode menu, then Preferences, then Locations
 * Note the path labeled "Derived Data", navigate to this path in Finder
 * Find the directory whose name includes `ParselyDemo`, navigate to `Build/Products/Debug-iphoneos` therein
 * Find the `ParselyTracker.framework` file